aws-samples/aws-marketplace-metered-container-product/README.md

 * [A multistage Docker build](https://docs.docker.com/develop/develop-images/multistage-build/) results in a leaner image with only the software bits required to run your application.
 This reduces possible attack vectors as well.
 * The AWS Marketplace Integration component could be created as separate pods and be used independently in a microservice architecture.
 * You can use AWS CloudFormation rather than eksctl to create your EKS cluster.
-To get the CloudFormation template generated by eksctl in this tutorial and use it as starting point, visit the CloudFormation Console, select the Stack containing the name you chose in Step 3, and check the **Template** tab.
+To get the AWS CloudFormation template generated by eksctl in this tutorial and use it as starting point, visit the AWS CloudFormation Console, select the Stack containing the name you chose in Step 3, and check the **Template** tab.
 If you didn’t change the product name, the Stack should contain the name **mcp**.
 * To enable you to provide your product code, in this blog post, I parametrized the product code as an environment variable.
 With a real product, you would like to prevent the product code to be modifiable by the user to prevent [metering modification](https://docs.aws.amazon.com/marketplace/latest/userguide/entitlement-and-metering-for-paid-products.html#prevent-metering-modification).
 * For container products, users have access to the product’s images.
 If your software is written in an interpreted language, buyers could see your code and even deactivate the metering mechanism.
 For a metered container product, I recommend using a compiled language or compile your interpreted language if possible.
 You can also consider obfuscating your code.